codeswithroh/NestJS-Template-with-Swagger-and-MongoDB/README.md

-# NestJS Template with MongoDB and Swagger
+# NestJS Template with MongoDB, Swagger and JWT Auth

 ## Description

-This template contains a basic setup for a NestJS project with MongoDB and Swagger.
+This template contains a basic setup for a NestJS project with MongoDB, Swagger and JWT Auth.
 I have also added a basic user module with CRUD operations for reference.

 ### Install dependencies